 Since 1970, Africa has experienced more than 2,000 natural disasters, with just under half taking place in the last decade, as the major crises in the Sahel (2004, 2009, 2012), the Horn of Africa (2008) and South and Eastern Africa (2016) have demonstrated.
 The most common disasters in Africa are hydro-meteorological or climatological, and consist of floods, droughts, and cyclones and storms.
 Floods are most frequent, accounting for 42 percent of economic damages.
 However, droughts account for 78 percent of the affected population.
 The Republic of Burkina Faso and Niger are two landlocked Sahelian countries, respectively positioned 185 and 187 out of 188 on the United Nations Development Programme's Human Development Report 2016.
 The countries are regularly affected by droughts, floods, locust infestations, and epidemics all of which contribute to chronic food insecurity.
-In addition, the presence of violent extremist groups in the region are a mounting threat, which worsens the overall security environment.
+In addition, the presence of violent extremist groups in the region are a mounting threat, which worsens the overall security environment; however, the countries included in this project do have the high security threats and is not on the list of those facing critical conflict situations in Africa 7.
 In decades to come, climate change is projected to result in more intense, and more frequent droughts and floods in those two countries which can increase the prevalence and frequency of epidemics, animal diseases and pests with further negative impact on food security and nutrition.
 Surge in climate change-related disasters could also trigger displacements as well as localized tensions due to competition over scarce resources.